Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 Tax season is less painful when every receipt is already organized.
 Forward purchase confirmations and invoices to a Notion database, then filter by vendor, date, or amount.

 Gmail filters make this automatic: match emails from common vendors (Amazon, Stripe, PayPal) and forward them to your receipt-tracking destination.
-See our receipt tracking guide for step-by-step instructions.
+See my receipt tracking guide for step-by-step instructions.
+If you'd rather keep the running total inside a spreadsheet, the same flow works for Gmail to Google Sheets.

-Check out our team task inbox guide for setup details.
+Check out my team task inbox guide for setup details.

 Can you connect Gmail to Notion?

 Yes.
 You can connect Gmail to Notion using a Gmail add-on like Quicktion, email forwarding services, Notion Mail, or automation platforms like Zapier.
-The simplest methods are Quicktion's Gmail add-on (one-click saving) and email forwarding (automatic saving via forwarding rules).
-Gmail and Notion don't have a native integration for database saving, but third-party tools fill the gap effectively.
+The simplest options are Quicktion's Gmail add-on (one-click saving) and email forwarding (automatic saving via forwarding rules).
+Gmail and Notion don't have a native integration for database saving, but third-party tools fill the gap well.

 What is the best Gmail to Notion integration?

 Quicktion is the best Gmail-to-Notion integration for most users because it offers both a Gmail add-on for manual saving and email forwarding for automatic saving.
 This dual approach covers both one-off and bulk email-to-Notion workflows in a single tool.
-Other options like Zapier or Make offer more flexibility for multi-app workflows, but their email body conversion is significantly worse.
+Other options like Zapier or Make have more flexibility for multi-app workflows, but their email body conversion is much worse.

 Is there a free way to send Gmail emails to Notion?

 Yes.
-Quicktion offers a free plan that includes 25 emails per month with both the Gmail add-on and email forwarding.
+Quicktion has a free plan that includes 25 emails per month with both the Gmail add-on and email forwarding.
 You can save emails to one Notion database at no cost.
-This is enough for most personal use cases, and you can upgrade if you need higher volume or multiple databases.
+That's enough for most personal use cases, and you can upgrade if you need higher volume or multiple databases.

 Does Notion have a built-in Gmail integration?